OpenEvalProject/evals/manuscripts/elife-40712/v1/manuscript.md

 The mitochondria in the last category, which shared a similar degree of unfolded cristae and largely flattened inner membrane, appeared nearly spherical (Figure 2G,H,K,L and Figure 4A–L).
 We could thus estimate the total surface area of these mitochondria, and the surface area of the inner membrane that was exposed to the cytosol due to the rupture.
 The percentage of mitochondrial surface area that consisted of exposed inner membrane varied between 2% and 50% (mean total surface area: 1.15 µm2, SD 0.41 µm2, N = 19; mean surface area of exposed inner membrane: 0.21 µm2, SD 0.19 µm2, N = 19) (Figure 4N).
 Thus, rupture sizes varied largely at a given stage of inner membrane remodeling.

-## The matrices of apoptotic mitochondria are dilute compared to non-apoptotic mitochondria
+### The matrices of apoptotic mitochondria are dilute compared to non-apoptotic mitochondria

 As cryo-ET relies on the inherent contrast of native macromolecules, differences in density within individual tomograms can be interpreted as differences in density of macromolecules.
 The mitochondrial matrix is a compartment of high protein concentration (Kühlbrandt, 2015).
 Therefore, mitochondrial matrices are expected to display a higher density in cryo-ET than the surrounding cytoplasm.
 However, in our data set the mitochondria with unfolded inner membranes did not appear different in density than the surrounding cytosol (Figure 5A).
 To assess this observation quantitatively, we measured the ratio of average matrix-gray value to cytosol-gray value in electron cryo-tomograms of HeLa cells overexpressing GFP-Bax (Figure 5A) (N = 4 mitochondria).
 For comparison, we acquired electron cryo-tomograms of mitochondria in control HeLa cells that did not overexpress Bax and performed the same measurement (Figure 5B) (N = 5 mitochondria).
 The ratio was close to one in the cells overexpressing GFP-Bax, suggesting that the matrices of these mitochondria were similar in macromolecular density to the cytosol (Figure 5C).
 In mitochondria of control cells, the ratio was significantly lower (Figure 5C, p<0.0001), as expected for a compartment higher in macromolecular density than the cytosol.
 These results indicate that the mitochondria that had unfolded inner membranes in Bax-overexpressing cells had dilute matrices as compared to mitochondria in control cells.

 ![Figure 5.](https://cdn.elifesciences.org/articles/40712/elife-40712-fig5-v1.jpg)

 **Figure 5.:** (A) Virtual slice through an electron cryo-tomogram of a HeLa cell (16 hr post-transfection with GFP-Bax) thinned by cryo-FIB milling.
 (B) Virtual slice through an electron cryo-tomogram of a control HeLa cell thinned by cryo-FIB milling, showing typical mitochondria in absence of GFP-Bax expression.
 (C) Quantitative analysis of the ratio between average pixel gray values in the matrix and average pixel gray values in the cytosol.
 A low value is attributed to a darker pixel, and a high value is attributed to a lighter pixel. p<0.0001 for comparison between mitochondria in GFP-Bax overexpressing and control HeLa cells.
 The red lines indicate the mean and the standard deviation.
 For numerical data see Figure 5—source data 1.
 (D) Virtual slice through an electron cryo-tomogram of a HeLa cell (16 hr post-transfection with GFP-Bax), thinned by cryo-FIB milling.
 Note that this is a different virtual slice of the tomogram shown in Figure 4C.
 Black squares indicate areas magnified in F-H. (E) 3D segmentation model of mitochondrion seen in D. Outer membranes are in dark blue, inner membranes in light blue and ATP synthase heads in red.
 (F–H) Magnified areas of the virtual slice shown in D, corresponding to the black squares.
 White arrowheads indicate ATP synthase heads.
 Arrowheads of matching color in F denote dimers of ATP synthases.
 (F’–H’) Images from F-H shown with the segmentation model from E. Outer membranes are in dark blue, inner membranes in light blue, and ATP synthase heads in red.
 (I) Structure of the yeast ATP synthase dimer (EMD-2161, Davies et al., 2012), to illustrate how we measured the angle enclosed by ATP synthases heads and membrane (yellow points and dashed lines) for our analysis.
 (J) ATP synthase angles measured in dimers in cristae membranes, and between neighboring ATP synthases in the boundary membrane (BM).
 The red lines indicate the mean and the standard deviation.
 For numerical data see Figure 5—source data 2.
-Scale bars: 100 nm (A, B, D, E), 20 nm (F, F’, G, G’, H, H’).10.7554/eLife.40712.018Figure 5—source data 1.Figure 5C.10.7554/eLife.40712.019Figure 5—source data 2.Figure 5J.
+Scale bars: 100 nm (A, B, D, E), 20 nm (F, F’, G, G’, H, H’).

-## The organization of ATP synthases in apoptotic mitochondria exhibits localized changes
+### The organization of ATP synthases in apoptotic mitochondria exhibits localized changes

 The dilute matrices allowed us to see individual protein complexes within the mitochondria of Bax-overexpressing HeLa cells, usually obscured by the high protein density (Kühlbrandt, 2015).
 In particular, ATP synthase heads were recognizable.
 As described by cryo-ET of purified mitochondria, densities characteristic for ATP synthases are localized at the ridges of cristae, where their distinct dimerization is thought to contribute to cristae structure (Anselmi et al., 2018; Davies et al., 2012; Dudkina et al., 2010; Strauss et al., 2008).
 We investigated the distribution of ATP synthases in apoptotic mitochondria (Figure 5D,E).
 ATP synthases were abundant on cristae (Figure 5F and F’; matching arrowheads).
 Albeit more rarely, ATP synthases were also present on shallow indentations of the boundary membrane, the region of the inner membrane directly opposed to the outer membrane (Figure 5G and G’; arrowheads).
 No ATP synthase heads were observed on the smooth regions of the inner membrane exposed to the cytosol by the ruptured outer membrane (Figure 5H and H’).
 Thus, the frequency of observing ATP synthases appeared to correlate with membrane curvature and the localization seemed to require an intact, adjacent outer membrane.

 We next investigated the dimeric states of the ATP synthases on cristae and boundary membranes.
 The ATP synthase dimer is reported to comprise an angle of 70–100˚ between the major stalks (Davies et al., 2011; Hahn et al., 2016).
 On cristae, dimers were readily discernable (Figure 5F).
 Within these dimers, we measured the angle enclosed by the two heads and the membrane between the two monomers (Figure 5I).
 The average angle was 106˚ (SD 19˚, N = 81 dimers)(Figure 5J).
 Note that 106˚ measured in this way correspond to approximately 70˚ between the major stalks.
 On the boundary membrane it was not possible to unambiguously identify dimers among ATP synthases (Figure 5G).
 We therefore measured all possible angles between neighboring ATP synthases.
 These measurements thus included potential dimers as well as monomers positioned near to each other.
 For 52 ATP synthases on boundary membranes, we measured 66 angles between ATP synthase pairs (Figure 5J).
 The average angle was 53˚ (SD 15˚), and only three ATP synthase pairs enclosed angles within the range we had measured for dimers in cristae, indicating that the majority of ATP synthases on the boundary membrane were not arranged into dimers similar to those on cristae.
 These results suggest that Bax-mediated flattening of the inner membrane is coupled to changes in the supramolecular organization of ATP synthases.
 These changes involve the dissociation of dimers into monomers upon unfolding of cristae, and clearance of ATP synthase heads from areas of smooth, cytosol-exposed inner membrane segments.

-## Bax activity can result in mitochondrial matrices entirely devoid of outer membrane
+### Bax activity can result in mitochondrial matrices entirely devoid of outer membrane

 Recently, leakage of mtDNA into the cytosol of apoptotic cells was reported to result from expulsion of inner membrane compartments through ruptured outer membranes (McArthur et al., 2018).
 In our correlative microscopy data from resin-embedded apoptotic Bax/Bak DKO HCT116 cells stably expressing GFP-Bax, MitoTracker signals localized to clumps of electron-dense compartments that were adjacent to GFP-Bax spots (Figure 6A–D).
 In cryo-ET data of these cells prepared by cryo-FIB milling, we also found single-membrane bound compartments that contained granular structures similar to those in the mitochondrial matrix (Figure 6E and Wolf et al., 2017), and highly curved membranes lined with particles reminiscent of ATP synthases (Figure 6E–I).
 To determine whether these compartments consisted of inner mitochondrial membranes, we tested whether the particles could correspond to ATP synthases by comparing them to the ATP synthases we identified in HeLa cells (Figure 5).
 We therefore measured the shortest distance from the center of the head to the membrane.
 The average distance was similar in both data sets (Figure 6J; HCT116: 12.02 nm, SD 1.69 nm, N = 65; HeLa: 12.07 nm, SD 1.00 nm, N = 65), and matched estimates from known ATP synthase structures (Hahn et al., 2016; Hahn et al., 2018; Srivastava et al., 2018).
 We concluded that these particles were likely ATP synthases, and hence these compartments corresponded to mitochondrial inner membranes lacking an outer membrane.
 These results indicate that Bax activity can result in complete removal of the outer membrane.

 ![Figure 6.](https://cdn.elifesciences.org/articles/40712/elife-40712-fig6-v1.jpg)

 **Figure 6.:** (A) FM of a section of resin-embedded Bax/Bak DKO HCT116 cells stably expressing GFP-Bax, treated with ABT-737 for 3 hr.
 GFP-Bax (green), MitoTracker Deep Red (magenta).
 Yellow square indicates the field of view imaged by ET, white circles indicate fluorescent signals of interest localized in electron tomograms.
 (B) Virtual slice through an electron tomogram acquired at area indicated by the yellow square in A. Green and magenta crosses indicate predicted position of GFP-Bax and MitoTracker Deep Red signal centroids, respectively, indicated by white circles in fluorescence micrographs.
 Black square indicates area magnified in C. (C) Magnified area of the virtual slice shown in B, corresponding to the black square.
 The image shows an accumulation of single membrane compartments near the GFP-Bax clusters.
 (D) 3D segmentation model of mitochondria and single-membrane compartments seen in B. Outer membranes are in dark blue, inner membranes in light blue.
 (E) Virtual slice through an electron cryo-tomogram of a cryo-FIB milled Bax/Bak DKO HCT116 cell stably expressing GFP-Bax treated with ABT-737 for 3 hr.
 Arrows indicate compartments reminiscent of mitochondrial inner membranes that appear to have no outer membrane.Arrowhead indicates an inner membrane within an intact mitochondrion.
 (F, G) Magnified areas of the virtual slice shown in E, corresponding to the black squares.
 White arrowheads indicate putative ATP synthase heads.
 (H) 3D segmentation model of compartments seen in E. Membranes are in light blue, putative ATP synthase heads in red.
 White box indicates magnified area in I. (I) Magnified area from white box in H, depicting the arrangement of putative ATP synthase heads.
 (J) Measured distances between head and membrane.
 Comparison between ATP synthases identified in mitochondria in HeLa cells, and putative ATP synthases in the compartments without outer membrane in HCT116 cells.
 The red lines indicate the mean and the standard deviation.
 For numerical data see Figure 6—source data 1.
-Scale bars: 500 nm (A), 100 nm (B–E, H), 20 nm (F, G, I).10.7554/eLife.40712.021Figure 6—source data 1.Figure 6J.
+Scale bars: 500 nm (A), 100 nm (B–E, H), 20 nm (F, G, I).

 ## Discussion